paypal/paypal-messaging-components/.github/README.md

     - `pull_request` - runs on all pull requests
     - `pull_request_target` - runs on all pull requests from forks if the pull request has a label on it
     - **Note** - this workflow only runs if it is labeled with `snapshots`
+- Commit Snapshots
+    - `workflow_run` - runs wheen another workflow finishes
-- Deploy
+- Release
     - `workflow_dispatch` - allows for manually running a workflow
     - `push` - runs the workflow when code is pushed to `release`
-    - `pull_request` - runs only on a pull request to the release branch

 ## Other Notes